Thermoelectric radiation detector based on superconductor/ferromagnet systems

 In the above discussion we have disregarded the contribution from the amplifier noise.
-This does not seem to be a fundamental limitation, although in practice it certainly matters.
+This is discussed separately below.

 The NEP written above can be optimized, as typically the overall level of the thermoelectric junction conductance can be chosen almost at will, and the coefficients $\alpha$ and $G_{\rm th}$ scale with the same prefactor.
 In the sensor discussed here, this means optimizing the normal-state conductance of the thermoelectric junction.
 On the other hand, for a given absorber volume $\Omega$, the thermal conductance of the spurious process $G_{\rm q-ph}$ cannot be affected much.
-Therefore, choosing a too small junction conductance results in a poor thermoelectric figure of merit $zT$, whereas increasing the junction conductance increases the thermal fluctuation noise and the Johnson-Nyquist noise of the junction.
+Therefore, choosing a too small junction conductance results in a poor thermoelectric figure of merit $zT$, whereas increasing the junction conductance increases the thermal fluctuation noise and the Johnson-Nyquist current noise of the junction.
+In addition, a high junction conductance may lead to a heating of the normal-metal (ferromagnetic) electrode, thereby reducing the temperature gradient across the junction, and the associated thermoelectric effects.
+In what follows we assume that this electrode is thick enough so that its heating can be disregarded.
 For zero-frequency NEP, the optimum is obtained with a conductance $G_{\rm th}/G_{\rm ph}=\sqrt{1+zT_i}$, where $zT_i=\alpha^2/(G_{\rm th} G T-\alpha^2)$ is the intrinsic figure of merit of the junction (not including the heat conductance to the phonons).
-With this choice, the optimal NEP of the thermoelectric detector goes to
+With this choice, the optimal NEP of the thermoelectric detector is

 It hence reaches the limit set by the thermal fluctuation noise of the spurious process for $zT_i \rightarrow \infty$.

 The above discussion holds for arbitrary thermoelectric sensors of the type depicted in Fig.~\ref{fig:SFTS}b.
 However, typically strong thermoelectric effects are found only above room temperature, which renders the thermal fluctuation noise very large.
 The combination of a spin-split superconductor with a spin-polarized contact circumvents this problem, leading to large thermoelectric response even at sub-Kelvin temperatures.
 In the following, we analyze this system in more detail.